Guide to organisations offering support to carers

 Carers Direct (opens new window) - provides information, advice and support for carers, and is part of the NHS Choices website.
 Topics include money and legal information, taking a break, and your wellbeing.

-Carers Trust (opens new window) - a UK-wide carers charity, formed in April 2012 by the merger of Crossroads Care and The Princess Royal Trust for Carers.
+Carers Trust (opens new window) - a UK-wide carers charity.
 Carers Trust aims to improve support and services for carers throughout the country.
 It provides information, an online community, and local support and services for adult and young carers.
 It also provides advice on money and benefits.